 Currently I'm running an installation of Arch linux on the corebooted X200.
 You can learn more about my linux config here but to sum it up: I use systemd (only on the X200 tho) and DWM is my WM.
 Brave is my browser. (neo)Vim is my editor.
 Zsh is my shell.
 St is my terminal-emulator...
 You get the basic idea...

-I've also released my coreboot config for the X200 together with some other usefull stuff.
+I've also released my coreboot config for the X200 together with some other useful stuff.
 All that can be found here

 At the moment the machine is sitting in the corner of my room, in it's dock which has a 2TB 2.5" harddrive in it.
 On it is running transmission-daemon which is most likely seeding some Linux-ISOs.
 Apart from that the machine has really no uses exept for the occational times when I take it for typing stuff on the aforementoned amazing keyboard and even despite the lack of uses for it right now it is still a valuable relic to keep have around :).